 Brazil reports over 85,000 deaths, 2.3 mln cases of COVID-19

-Brazil has registered more than 85,000 deaths and 2.3 million cases of the novel coronavirus disease so far, the country's ministry of health announced, Trend reports citing Xinhua.
+Brazil has registered more than 85,000 deaths and 2.3 million cases of the novel coronavirus disease so far, the country's ministry of health announced Friday, Trend reports citing Xinhua.

 The ministry said that 55,891 new cases and 1,156 new deaths were recorded in the last 24 hours, bringing the total caseload to 2,343,366 and the total deaths to 85,238.